 This summer, I decided to take a tour of Yekaterinburg, one of the biggest cities in Russia.
-What attracted me to this place my friend Mark who runs ujsinc.com had told me about this beautiful city.
-He has told me many times that it is filled with rich history and culture.
+I was told many times that it is filled with rich history and culture.
 It is home to some of the important buildings and sites.
 You will are going to be thrilled by the vibrant nightlife that it has to offer.
 The city has a plethora of things to do.
 Here are my top picks.

 Red Line Walking Tour